 Monkey Man was one of the best action movies of 2024, telling the story of Kid (Dev Patel), a man who is desperate to seek vengeance against those who killed his mother.
 Directed by Patel in his directorial debut, Monkey Man follows Kid as he makes a living in an underground fight club where he fights with a gorilla mask.
 From here, Kid is able to infiltrate the upper echelons of society, exacting revenge against those who took everything from him.

-- From Season 2 Episode 10 Release Date and Time, Countdown, When Is It Coming Out?
+- The Masterful Cat Is Depressed Again Today Season 1 Episode 9 Release Date and Time, Countdown, When is it Coming Out?

 Monkey Man is an incredible action movie and perfectly balances powerful character-driven narratives surrounding vengeance with stunning fight choreography.
 Movies like Monkey Man have explored the human desire for revenge for decades, providing audiences with some of the most incredible fight scenes in cinematic history as they do so.
 While there are countless great action movies, when it comes to action tales about revenge, some stand out.